EMT

 NAEMT Certification Handbook

-EMT paperwork (initial and renewal) can be emailed to: EMTapplication@MarinCounty.gov
+EMT paperwork can be emailed to: EMTapplication@MarinCounty.gov

 Paramedic